openshift/aws-efs-operator/DESIGN.md

 - A `CSIDriver` resource.
 - A `DaemonSet` running the driver image.
     - This is restricted to running on worker nodes.
+- A `Namespace` for the `DaemonSet` with a `ServiceAccount` and `SecurityContextConstraints` giving the `DaemonSet` the power to manipulate the paths and network resources necessary to make the driver function.
 - A `StorageClass`.

 We only need one instance of these artifacts per cluster, and their configuration will not change.